AlfredA93/EconoMate/README.md

 ## How it works
 1. Enter your starting budget number
-2. Adjust the sliders to allocate and lock-in the budget
+2. Adjust the sliders to allocate and lock in the budget
 3. Ensure the remaining budget number is allocated
 4. Review the pie chart report and confirm that your budget is perfect
 5. Select the Show Advice button for expert opinion on your budget allocation